10 Facts: The Charles Pinckney National Historic Site at Snee Farm

 #3: Charles Pinckney’s aunt helped make its indigo crops a success.

-One of the principal crops grown at the Snee Farm was indigo.
-Indigo was an important product that allowed the production of its eponymous blue dye.
+One of the principal crops grown at Snee Farm before the American Revolution was indigo.
+Indigo was a plant that allowed the production of its eponymous blue dye.
 But indigo was not a viable crop until Charles’ aunt, Eliza Lucas Pinckney (1722-1793), determined how best to cultivate and process the plant through persistent experimentation.
-Indigo would remain a key crop until the American Revolution destroyed its market.
+The cultivation of indigo and extraction of the dye was a labor intensive operation that required enslaved labor to be profitable.

 #4: Despite owning the Snee Farm for over 30 years, Charles Pinckney rarely used this site as a residence.